-A game of potions, bluff & alchemy for 2–5 players
+A game of elements, balance & alchemy for 2–5 players

-Drink or Die is a card game where rival alchemists brew mysterious potions and dare each other to drink them.
-Each turn you add ingredients to a shared cauldron — but eventually someone has to drink it.
-The potion's cards go into your personal collection.
-At the end of the game, you score points based on how many element cards you've collected and how well-balanced your opposing elements are.
+Drink or Die is a card game where rival alchemists gather ingredients from a shared market to brew the most potent — and best balanced — collection of elements.
+On your turn you sweep cards from the market into your personal cauldron, taking everything of one element or everything of one value at once.
+At the end of the game, you score points based on the element cards you've collected and how well-balanced your opposing elements are.

 The game uses a deck of 90 cards across 5 elements: